TRI-AMDD/beep/docs_src/Python tutorials/advanced_structuring.md

-# Unsupported Cyclers - Writing your own `BEEPDatapath`
+# Advanced Structuring: Unsupported cyclers

 If you are using a cycler not supported by BEEP, you can still use BEEP to structure, featurize, and run models on your data!